 It’s Autumn in New England -my favorite time of year.
-While taking long walks with my dog Lexi, in the Maine woods, I am struck with how quickly nature adapts to the shorter days, the colder nights, and how easily everything in nature seems to shift into winter.
+While taking long walks with my dog Lexi in the Maine woods, I am struck with how quickly nature adapts to the shorter days, the colder nights, and how easily everything in nature seems to shift into winter.

-As I watch the squirrels bustle around collecting their stores for winter, and the trees start to change color, and as I note evidence of deer eating greens, roots and the neighbors gardens in effort to fatten up, I realize that Mother Nature holds many answers on how to effectively deal with change.
+As the squirrels bustle around collecting their stores for winter, and the trees start to change color, and I note evidence of deer eating greens, roots and the neighbors gardens in effort to fatten up, I realize that Mother Nature holds many answers on how to effectively deal with change.
 Then, why, do we humans often find change so scary, and difficult to deal with?
 Why can’t we embace change as naturally as they do?

 What lessons can we learn from our wild-life counterparts that would help us transition more smoothly when faced with change?
 We can start by mimicking some behaviors that they have long since adopted for adaptation: